Free Interactive Tool – Sponsored by Docugami Inc.

 Nonprofit EIN, NTEE, and UN SDG Classification

-This interactive report is continuously updated and it is free thanks to Docugami, Inc.
+These tools are continuously updated and free thanks to Docugami, Inc.

 Interested in Compensation Data for Nonprofit Organizations to Complement Your Research?

 Create custom reports to inform your next hire, annual budget, board meeting, or talent retention strategy.
-The X4Impact Nonprofit and Tech for Good Budgeting Tool includes over 550,000 salaries organized by 140+ different roles, including 90 staff positions, and emerging roles such as data scientists, software developers, diversity officers, user experience, digital marketing, and more.Find it here
+The X4Impact Nonprofit and Tech for Good Interactive Compensation Report includes over 550,000 salaries organized by 145+ different roles, including 90 staff positions, and emerging roles such as data scientists, software developers, diversity officers, user experience, digital marketing, and more.Find it here

 A Comprehensive View of an Organization’s NTEE Code